gambolputty/wiktionary-de-parser/README.md

 # wiktionary_de_parser
-wiktionary_de_parser is a Python module to parse and extract data from German Wiktionary XML files.
+`wiktionary_de_parser` is a Python module to extract data from German Wiktionary XML files.
+It allows you to add your own extraction methods.

 ## Requirements
 - Python 3+ (tested with 3.7)